 I decided to start with the Tahionic Disk Tools Toolkit.
-Although their webpage made it appear that the file generator module was not freeware, I found that it provided full options to produce large numbers of randomly named and randomly stuffed files in a location of my choosing:
+Although their webpage made it appear that the file generator module was not freeware, I found that it continued to provide full options to produce large numbers of randomly named and randomly stuffed files in a location of my choosing:

-I had no control over random file contents, and only limited control over file names.
-They all had names like “FileGen 473170468.bin,” and when opened in Notepad were found to consist of random symbols.
+With the settings I chose, the resulting files all had names like “FileGen 473170468.bin,” and when opened in Notepad were found to consist of random symbols.
 I could rename them en masse as needed using something like Bulk Rename Utility; my names (e.g., “xJunk File 473170468.junk”) would clarify that they could be discarded.